Anniyan: Filming

-The film was officially launched with a traditional puja and muhurat shot on 4 March 2004 at AVM Studios, Chennai.
+The film was officially launched with a traditional puja and muhurat shot on 5 March 2004 at AVM Studios, Chennai.
 The studio was decorated with life-sized stills showing Vikram in three distinct looks, "a voodoo hunter, a pious 'sami' and a bubbling youth"; this led the media to speculate that Vikram would be playing either a triple role or a character with three shades.
 The film's caption was 'He who comes from hell is not afraid of hot ashes'.
 During the launch function, Shankar expressed hope of completing the film in six months and releasing the film on 12 November 2004, coinciding with the Diwali festival.
-However, the production, which began shortly afterwards in May 2004, was marred by several delays and took 14 months to complete.
+However, the production, which began shortly afterwards in March 2004, was marred by several delays and took 14 months to complete.
 The film was shot in Amsterdam, Malaysia, Mumbai, Hyderabad, Tenkasi, Thanjavur, Villupuram and Chennai.

-The film stars a scene at the Thiruvaiyaru Thyagaraja Utsavam.
+The film features a scene at the Thiruvaiyaru Thyagaraja Utsavam.
 The Utsavam is a week-long music festival which commemorates the 18th-century saint-composer Tyagaraja, revered as one of the greatest composers of carnatic music, and is held annually at his resting place in Thiruvaiyaru, Thanjavur.
 With the use of sets, the art department recreated the Tyagaraja Aradhana near Mahabalipuram in Tamil Nadu.
 For filming the scene, the crew recreated a performance of the famous kriti "Jagadānanda kārakā", the first of the five Pancharatna Kriti compositions of Tyagaraja, as performed during Tyagaraja Aradhana.
-The aradhana, held on the fifth day of the festival, witnesses exponents of carnatic music from across the world converging at his samaadhi, where they sing his pancharatna kritis in unison as an homage to the saint.
+The aradhana, held on the fifth day of the festival, witnesses experts of carnatic music from across the world converging at his samaadhi, where they sing his pancharatna kritis in unison as an homage to the saint.

 Shankar approached violin maestro Kunnakudi Vaidyanathan, a regular participant at the actual event, to conceive and orchestrate the sequence.
 Vaidyanathan was serving as the secretary of Sri Thyagabrahma Mahotsava Sabha, the committee which organises the aradhana.
 The scene features him in a cameo and was shot in June 2004 at a studio in Chennai.
-Realistic sets were erected to resemble the actual venue and leading carnatic vocalists Sudha Ragunathan, Sirkazhi G. Sivachidambaram, O. S. Arun, P. Unni Krishnan and instrumentalists such as violinist A. Kanyakumari, mridangam exponent Umayalpuram K. Sivaraman were recruited to add a touch of authenticity.
+Realistic sets were erected to resemble the actual venue and leading carnatic vocalists Sudha Ragunathan, Sirkazhi G. Sivachidambaram, O. S. Arun, P. Unni Krishnan and instrumentalists such as violinist A. Kanyakumari and mridangam expert Umayalpuram K. Sivaraman were recruited to add a touch of authenticity.
 The two-minute scene was brought to life in "painstaking detail".
 The sequence was much talked about and well appreciated.